sandhawke/arraydom/README.md

 ### pseudo-attributes

-All attributes with names like `style.foo` (or `$foo` TODO) are merged together to form the HTML `style` attribute of the element.
+All attributes with names like `style.foo` (or `$foo`) are merged together to form the HTML `style` attribute of the element.

 Attributes with names starting with `_` are omitted during conversion to HTML.
-(TODO)

-The special attribute `_inherit` links to another attribute object (recursively) where attributes should be looked for if not found.
+(*IDEA BEING CONSIDERED*) The special attribute `_inherit` links to another attribute object (recursively) where attributes should be looked for if not found.
 This helps factor out bits that are repeated in lots of element's attributes.
 This might sometimes be better than style sheets.
-(TODO)

-`_defClass` defines some CSS, which bubbles up to the document's stylesheet when the document is rendered, but with renaming so it only applies to this element and its decendents.
+(*IDEA BEING CONSIDERED*) `_defClass` defines some CSS, which bubbles up to the document's stylesheet when the document is rendered, but with renaming so it only applies to this element and its decendents.
 The value is an object whose keys are (pseudo) class names and values are objects mapping css